 Eddie Griffin also toured with

-The Dells, in a 1991 music and comedy revue to promote Townsend's film "The
+Robert Townsend and The Dells, in a 1991 music and comedy revue to promote Townsend's film "The

 Five Heartbeats."
 He would work again with Townsend with a guest spot on his short-lived Fox TV series "Townsend Television" and as